7th Hussars (Canada)

 The 7th Hussars was a light cavalry regiment of the Non-Permanent Active Militia of the Canadian Militia (now the Canadian Army).
 First raised in 1867 as an infantry regiment in the Eastern Townships of Quebec, in 1903 the regiment was converted to cavalry.
-In 1936, the 7th Hussars were amalgamated with the 11th Hussars to form the 7th/11th Hussars (now The Sherbrooke Hussars).
+In 1936, the 7th Hussars were amalgamated with the 11th Hussars to form the 7th/11th Hussars.
+On 15 February 1965, the 7th/11th Hussars amalgamated with the Sherbrooke Regiment to form The Sherbrooke Hussars.